Our Climate Declaration

 We call on all New Zealanders to:

-- Phase out the extraction and burning of fossil fuels by 2050.
+- Reduce the extraction and burning of fossil fuels to 50% by 2025 and to zero by 2030:

-(i) Prevent all new coal mines and coal-burning plants.
+(i) Prevent all new and expanded coal mines and coal-burning plants;

 (ii) End deep sea oil exploration and fracking for oil and gas.